OCIO Divisions and Offices

 - Participation in DOC Continuity Of Operations (COOP) plans to ensure survivability of frequency management within DOC

 - Negotiation with other government agencies, the private sector, and foreign and international entities on behalf of Commerce and/or the U.S.A. to ensure the future availability of spectrum and the absence of interference

-Mission: The Resource Management Division manages financial, personnel and acquisition activities for the OCIO.
+Mission: The Resource Management Division manages financial, personnel and administrative activities for the OCIO.
 The division director serves as both the OCIO Financial and Administrative Officer.

 Mission: The Division coordinates information technology (IT) activities, including planning and reporting, for NOAA's Corporate Offices.
 The Division operates NOAA's administrative computing center and provides IT oversight, systems analysis, design, and programming support for NOAA's financial and administrative applications.

 The Division is customer focused—identifying, prioritizing and documenting requirements to establish service-level agreements that incorporate new technology and best practices to gain efficiencies.

 - The Division solicits and measures customer feedback, sets clear customer service standards, improves the customer experience by using proven best practices and coordinating across service channels, and streamlines processes to reduce costs and accelerate delivery.

 - The Division ensures a focus on transformation of the delivery of services and drives efforts to meet program management, contract management, and data center consolidation goals.